 (Please Note that the Cafe Sci in Redruth is now closed; and the Cafe in Launceston, like Cafe Sci’s elsewhere, is quite autonomous.)

-For the return of the Cafe Sci to Falmouth, we nevertheless have two talks planned for the autumn of 2019.
+Meanwhile, for the return of the Cafe Sci to Falmouth, we had two highly successful talks for the autumn of 2019.

 The splice of life.

-In November, Lorna Harries will be talking on cellular regeneration; new ideas on the fine tuning of gene expression, for rejuvenation.
+In November, Prof Lorna Harries gave a talk on her molecular biology lab’s work on cellular regeneration; explaining new ideas on the fine tuning of gene expression, that open the prospect of rejuvenation of ageing and damaged cells.

-For more details on each, go to the Falmouth Cafe Sci Home page, HERE
+For the full Cafe Sci programme of last years and future months, go to the Falmouth Cafe Sci Home page, HERE